-- The most comprehensive coverage of principles and applications of all classes of biomaterials
+- Provides the most comprehensive coverage of principles and applications of all classes of biomaterials

 - Edited and contributed by the best-known figures in the biomaterials field today; fully endorsed and supported by the Society for Biomaterials

-- Chapter exercises included at the end of each chapter
+- Includes learning exercises at the end of each chapter

 Materials science and engineering and Biomedical Engineering undergraduate & graduate students and post-docs, Academic and professional researchers in R&D and clinical practice.
 Also applicable to life and biological sciences and mechanical engineering